 How Do I Budget for Room and Board?

-The way colleges break down their costs is not always clear, and parents can sometimes wonder whether room and board are included as part of the tuition “package” The answer is yes, sort of.
+The way colleges break down their costs (per academic year or credit hour) is not always clear, and parents sometimes wonder whether room and board are included as part of the tuition “package.”
+The answer is yes, sort of.

-College tuition calculators will factor the cost of room and board into the average rates that they present to students, but this can either represent the on-campus room and board cost, or the average cost that a student would spend if they were cooking for themselves or living in an apartment.
+College tuition calculators will factor the cost of room and board into the average rates they present to students, but this can either represent the on-campus room and board cost or the average cost a student would spend if they were cooking for themselves or living in an apartment.

-Although cooking and living independently may be cheaper, it will not offer the same consistent value that a school’s room and board will guarantee.
+Although cooking and living independently may be cheaper, they may not offer the same consistent value a school’s room and board guarantees.

-Students can also use loans, scholarships, or grant money, if needed, to help pay the cost of room and board fees.
+If needed, students can use financial aid, such as loans, scholarship awards, or grant money, to help pay room and board fees.